Wigtown: Bookshops

 In 2018, Wigtown had 13 retail bookshops, one of which was mail-order.
 The town has its own bookseller's association.
 The bookshops mean that Wigtown is estimated to have several hundred thousand books in the town.

 The Old Bank bookshop is located in a former bank and customs house.
 As the Customs House fell out of use with the decline of the port, it was bought and expanded as a branch of the City of Glasgow Bank, later the National Bank.

-The Bookshop in Wigtown is Scotland's largest second-hand bookshop.
+The Bookshop in Wigtown is Scotland's second largest second-hand bookshop.
 It is reported to have a mile of shelving and some 100,000 books.
+Leakeys bookshop in Inverness is both larger and has more stock.
 The owner, Shaun Bythell, has written a book about his experiences selling books in the town.

 The Open Book is a bookshop that is operated by customers who can take temporary charge of the shop and live in the accommodation above.

 In popular culture

 Jessica A. Fox's Three Things You Need to Know About Rockets (2013) is her account of following her dream and moving from Los Angeles and a job at NASA to help run a bookshop in Wigtown and finding love.

 Shaun Bythell's The Diary of a Bookseller, published 2017, Confessions of a Bookseller (2019) and Remainders of the Day (2022) detail his experiences as the owner of The Bookshop, Scotland's largest second-hand bookshop.

 Kathleen Hart's Devorgilla Days, published in 2021 is a memoir of life in Scotland's book town, it is a celebration of the community who helped heal her, including the thousands of followers on Instagram where she is known as Poshpedlar.

 The BBC reported on 2 October 2018 that options on Fox's book and Bythell's first book had been bought by "a Hollywood film company" with the idea of combining them to create a movie.

 In the Harry Potter universe, the Wigtown Wanderers quidditch team come from the town.

 Heather Cox and Jessica Morgan's 2020 book, The Heir Affair, had significant scenes set in and around Wigtown.
 The main characters stay in an AirBnb above a book shop that they're also able to run.